awsdocs/amazon-dynamodb-developer-guide/doc_source/TaggingRestrictions.md

 +  Allowed characters are letters, whitespace, and numbers, plus the following special characters: \+ \- = \. \_ : /
 +  Maximum number of tags per resource: 50
 +  AWS\-assigned tag names and values are automatically assigned the aws: prefix, which you cannot assign\.
 AWS\-assigned tag names do not count toward the tag limit of 50\.
 User\-assigned tag names have the prefix `user:` in the cost allocation report\.
-+  You cannot tag a resource at the same time you create it\.
-Tagging is a separate action that can be performed only after the resource is created\.
 +  You cannot backdate the application of a tag\.